Diegomca98/ml-practice/README.md

 |   ├── ✔️ Function to return a tuple of Tensors.
 Takes img_path and label as inputs
 |   ├── ✔️ Function to turn our data into 32 sized batches with logic dependant on the type of set (Training, Validation or Test)
 |   ├── ✔️ Create and check training and validation data batches
-|   ├── 🕜 Visualizing Data
+|   ├── ✔️ Visualizing Data to better understand the batches
 ├── 8.
 Preparing Our Inputs and Outputs
 ├── 9.
 Model Experiments
 |   ├── 🕜 Building the Model